SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

     rgt-hint footprinting --atac-seq --paired-end --organism=hg38 --output-location=./results/session1/hint_chr21/footprints --output-prefix=hESC ./data/nf_core_atacseq/hESC.mRp.clN.sorted.bam ./results/session1/hint_chr21/peaks/hESC.bed
     rgt-hint footprinting --atac-seq --paired-end --organism=hg38 --output-location=./results/session1/hint_chr21/footprints --output-prefix=Cardiac ./data/nf_core_atacseq/Cardiac.mRp.clN.sorted.bam ./results/session1/hint_chr21/peaks/Cardiac.bed

 This will generate an output file, i.e  ``./results/session1/hint_chr1/footprints/hESC.bed``, containing the genomic locations of the footprints.
 HINT also produces a file with ending ".info", which has general statistics from the analysis as no. of footprints, total number of reads and so on.
+Input arguments indicate important information to HINT as genome verion (--organism), chromatin protocol (--atac-seq) and type of read configuration (--paired-end).
+You can check more information on `HINT here <http://www.regulatory-genomics.org/hint/introduction/>`.

 You can use the head command to check the information contained in footprints:
 ::
     head ./results/session1/hint_chr1/footprints/hESC.bed